drawwithcode/2022-group-project-group05/README.md

 # ***Experience***

-</br> The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
+The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
 Cheesy love quotes and heart patterns make N01 almost feel like a dating website.
 The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.</br></br>

-## Exhibition + Homepage
+## exhibition + homepage

 ### Exhibition
 ![storyboard](README.img/storyboard.png)